-On 30 March 2014, the Prime Minister of Australia, the Hon Tony Abbott MP, established the Joint Agency Coordination Centre (JACC) to coordinate the Australian Government's support for the search into missing flight MH370.
-The JACC is led by Chief Coordinator, Air Chief Marshal Angus Houston (Ret'd).
+On 30 March 2014, the former Prime Minister of Australia, the Hon Tony Abbott MP, established the JACC to coordinate the Australian Government's support for the search into missing flight MH370.

-On 5 May 2014, Deputy Prime Minister Truss announced that the JACC would relocate from Perth to Canberra to ensure ongoing close communication with high level representatives of Malaysia and China.
-The focus of operations remains off the coast of Western Australia and all activities can be quickly relocated to Perth if required.
+Originally based in Perth, on 5 May 2014, the former Deputy Prime Minister, the Hon Warren Truss MP, announced that the JACC would relocate to Canberra to ensure ongoing close communication with high level representatives from Malaysia and the People's Republic of China.

 On the retirement of the Hon Warren Truss in 2016, portfolio responsibility for the search for MH370 was assumed by the Minister for Infrastructure and Transport, the Hon Darren Chester MP.